|

 policies that different political parties pursue, yet, this is not going

 to be any longer possible, at least after the Doha Round.
+Let me give you another illustration of how these institutions transcend

 or subvert our own democratic institutions.
 We were always told in law